-We focus on promoting awareness of our "NIU" brand generally and in particular as a premium brand for high-quality smart e-scooters globally.
 We seek to maintain and strengthen our brand image through marketing initiatives, including advertising, consumer promotions and trade promotions.
 Maintaining and strengthening our brand image depends on our ability to adapt to a rapidly changing media environment and preferences of customers to receiving information, including our increasing reliance on social media and online dissemination of advertising campaigns.
 If we do not continue to improve, maintain and strengthen our brand, we may lose the opportunity to build a critical mass of customers.
 Additionally, promoting and positioning our brand will likely depend significantly on our ability to provide high-quality products and services and engage with our customers as intended.
 If we are unsuccessful in doing so, our business, financial condition, results of operations and prospects could be materially and adversely affected.